vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

-If someone says we haven't established perception's dependence on a present object, we can reply: perception depends on a present object because it results from sensory operation on a present object.
+If someone says we haven't established perception's dependence on a present object, we can reply: perception depends on a present object because it results from sensory operation on an object that is *present*.
 And we analyze perception in order to demonstrate that the reason obtains.
 That is, if someone says we haven't proven that the senses must operate on a present object, we can reply: perception results from the senses